20 (almost) free things to do on the Sunshine Coast

 COST: From $10 – $25 for up to two hours.

-For your week’s worth of fruit and veg head to the Kawana Farmers Market on a Saturday morning, or the Noosa Farmers Markets and Fishermans Road Markets in Maroochydore on a Sunday morning
+For a week’s worth of fruit and veg head to the Kawana Farmers Market on a Saturday morning, or the Noosa Farmers Markets and Fishermans Road Markets in Maroochydore on a Sunday morning.

-If you’re a hardcore food lover, check out the Marcoola Markets held every Friday night or Nights On Ocean in Maroochydore on the second Friday of every month.
+If you’d prefer to sleep in on weekends, make markets a night-time activity and check out the Marcoola Markets held every Friday night or Nights On Ocean in Maroochydore on the second Friday of every month.

 Going out for dinner on the Sunshine Coast doesn’t have to cost you your day’s work; you just need to know where and when to go.
 Let us hook you up with the best (and most reasonably priced) dinner deals going:

 - Wednesday wings at Alex Bar and Grill

 - Happy hour pizzas at the Nook & Cranny in Nambour every day between 6-7pm